wez/wezterm/docs/install/linux.markdown

 ## Installing on Fedora and rpm-based Systems

-The CI system builds `.rpm` files on CentOS and Fedora systems.
+The CI system builds `.rpm` files on CentOS, Fedora and openSUSE systems.
 These are likely compatible with other rpm-based distributions.
 Alternatively, you can try the AppImage download with should work on most Linux systems.